gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

               password: "xxxxxxx"
               state: present

-  Create a user with a name which you enter during provisioning using a custom Instance type which has a `Text` Option type that provides a textbox to enter a username.
+  Create a user with a name which you enter during provisioning using a custom Instance type.
+This instance type has a `Text` Option type that provides a textbox to enter a username.
 The fieldName of the option type in this case would be `username`.
-Below is the playbook. `{{ customOptions['username']` will be the format.
+Below is the playbook.
+  Note: `{{ customOptions['username']` will be the format.

     .. code-block:: bash